The4thLaw/demyo/.github/ISSUE_TEMPLATE/question.md

 name: Question
 about: You have a question regarding the behaviour of the software
 title: ''
-labels:
+labels: ["type:question :grey_question:", "prio:undecided :question:"]
- - type:question :grey_question:
- - prio:undecided :question:
 assignees: ''

 ---